sftpplus/sftpplus-docs/src/doc_source/configuration-auth/http.rst

 An `http` authentication method asks a remote HTTP server to authenticate an account and provide the account's configuration.

 ..  note::
-    This authentication method can't be used with the Local Manager services.
+    This authentication method can't be used with the Web Manager services.

 To get more details about the request format and the expected result, see the dedicated